Allgaier holds on to win Xfinity, his 1st victory in 5 years

+''I'm not going to lie to you,'' he said. ''There are moments in my racing career when I wondered why I got up and went to the race track.''

-AVONDALE, Ariz.
-(AP) -- Justin Allgaier held on to the lead in a restart with four laps to go and won the NASCAR Xfinity race in scorching heat, his first victory in five years.
+But his family's support kept him trying, he said, and Saturday, in scorching heat, he earned his first victory in nearly five years.

-Allgaier, who took four tires on his Kelley-Earnhardt-Miller Chevrolet in one of the late cautions, held off Ryan Blaney and Erik Jones.
+Allgaier held off Ryan Blaney and Erik Jones.
 Blaney, who started the day 33rd after missing the qualifying, pulled ahead of Jones before the final lap to finish second.

 Jones and Blaney won the first and second stages of NASCAR's three-stage format.